10xdevcoder/playart/README.md

 ### Project info

-project created by praise (to contact me : ozipraisegod@gmail.com, you can also create an issue to contact me (i monitor all my repos))
+project created by 0xpr0f to contact me create an issue to contact me

 - This project uses NFT.storge to store the metadata with storeBlob in the following format.